-Summer is quickly coming to an end so it is time to start preparing our homes for the fall.
-Fall is one of my favorite times of year, with so many beautiful, rustic, and cozy decorating options I am going to list all my favorites trends for you.
+Fall is one of my favorite times of year, and fall decorating always makes me smile, with so many beautiful, rustic, and cozy decorating options.
+I am going to list all my favorites trends for you – I hope it inspires you to make your home feel as cozy as fall makes it feel!

-First I would start with identifying your home’s color scheme.
-Whether it be neutrals such as beige, cool grey, warmer tones such as a light brown, or even dark tones such as plum, burgundy and forest green.
-All of these are perfect for this season, and there is so many decor options for all different home color schemes.
+First, I would start with identifying your home’s color scheme.
+Whether it be neutrals, such as beige or cool grey, or warmer tones such as a light brown, or even dark tones such as plum, burgundy and forest green, you can almost always find a palette to work with when it comes to fall decorating.
+All of these palettes I mentioned are perfect for this season, and there are so many decor options for all different home color schemes.

-As for the rest of your home, add a few pieces of decor as you feel needed.
-Maybe go buy a few small faux flower arrangements, place them in the middle of a table or island over top of a small table runner.
+As for the rest of your home, add a few pieces of decor as you feel necessary.
+Maybe go buy a few small faux flower arrangements; place them in the middle of a table or island, over top of a small table runner.
 Sometimes less is more, and the little details can be what really ties a home together.